21

 Good to know that the number one reason creators don't want to work with a brand is that the brand's values don't align with theirs.

-2. Repurpose the creator content to other touchpoints
+2. Repurpose creator content to other touchpoints

-Why stick to social only for the amazing and often professional content the creators create?
 Use the content assets on your .com or in your newsletter.
 Repurpose the creator's content across the entire customer journey.

 Just make sure you align this with the creator.
-For copyright and intellectual property of the content, and they can create multiple formats and sizes for the different touchpoints.
+For copyright and intellectual property of the content and they can create multiple formats and sizes for the different touchpoints.
 The vertical for an Instagram story isn't always optimal to use in a newsletter.

 3. Long-term collaboration